SHTFDad may collect a share of sales or other compensation from the links on this page.

 Does your Home Need a Dehumidifier?

 Some signs your home needs a dehumidifier include:

-- Condensation on Patio or Window Glass: If there is water on the interior glass, vapor or fog look, or beading water on a window, these are signs of too much moisture in a room.
-Sometimes this can be cause by a leaky hot water pipe or a water leak somewhere under the house.
+If there is water on the interior glass, vapor or fog look, or beading water on a window, these are signs of too much moisture in a room.
+Sometimes this can be caused by a leaky hot water pipe or a water leak somewhere under the house.

-- Musty Odor or Smell: Signals of a mold and mildew presence is a musty odor in crawl spaces, garages, basements, or entrances.
+Signals of a mold and mildew presence are a musty odor in crawl spaces, garages, basements, or entrances.
 Basements tend to be the number one source of mold growth.

-- Water Run-Off Dampness: Rainy and snow season can be associated with water run-off, leading to your home having an excess of moisture.
-Spring season tends to be the time when most mold grows and can effect a home.
+Rainy and snow seasons can be associated with water run-off, leading to your home having an excess of moisture.
+The Spring season tends to be the time when most mold grows and can affect a home.

-- Water or Mold Stains: Water or mold stains on ceiling, walls, or floors can be a sign of excess moisture in the home.
+Water or mold stains on the ceiling, walls, or floors can be a sign of excess moisture in the home.
 You will need to take action as soon as possible with mold stains are visible.
 This is a serious health issue.

 This article was graciously provided to us by AerIndustries.com.